rvarttinen/spring-example-magic/README.md

 replicaset.apps/demo-6476c974bd   1         1         1       101m
 replicaset.apps/demo-bf9496f7f    0         0         0       114m
 ```
-The service is running there is no port forwarding so the following is needed (recommendation: execute the following command in a separate console window or tab as it locks the console):
+The service is running, but there is no port forwarding so the following is needed (recommendation: execute the following command in a separate console window or tab as it locks the console):

 ```
 kubectl port-forward svc/demo 8080:8080